High-Arched Feet (Pes Cavus): How to Identify & Manage Its Impact on Your Body

 Wet the bottom of your foot.

-Step onto a piece of paper or a flat surface.
+Step on a piece of paper.

-How High Arches Affect the Body
+How High Arches Affect the Whole Body

 1. Reduced Shock Absorption